karkael64/amonite-craft/README.md

   }

   load () {
-    // when children are all loaded
+    // when every children are loaded
   }
 }
 define("popup-info", PopupInfoHTMLElement)